nsit-karan/mern-stack/README.md

 * react based UI - basics.
 * react based UI - cover useState, useEffect, components
 * Tied the basic todo server with a reactfront - both projects have to be started separately

+# Week 5

+# Week 6
+* Use socket.io to create a browser based chat application
+  * the chat code is in ws-server
+  * refer to socket.io and the get started code - the code pushed to github is based on that
+  * read up on websocket, webrtc and understand the differences